apostrophecms/apostrophe-documentation/core-server.md

 ### `on(eventName, fn)`

 Registers an event handler to be invoked when the named event is emitted (see [emit](#code-emit)).
-The event handler function will receive any additional arguments passed to `emit`.
+The event handler function will receive any additional arguments passed to `emit`. **In most situations this should be regarded as a legacy feature,** see [promise events](events.html).

 ### `off(eventName, fn)`

-Removes the specified event handler from the list of event handlers for the named event (see [on](#code-on)).
+Removes the specified event handler from the list of event handlers for the named synchronous event (see [on](#code-on)).
+Primarily a legacy feature.
+See [promise events](events.html).